DeviPravallikaKarry/Atliq-python-data-analysis/README.md

 # 🏨 AtliQ Hotels Booking Analysis with Python

-> 📊 A data analysis project using Python to help AtliQ Hotels uncover trends, improve occupancy, and boost revenue across multiple cities and room categories.
+> 📊 A real-world data analysis project using Python to help AtliQ Hotels uncover trends, improve occupancy, and boost revenue across multiple cities and room categories.

 ---

 ## 🚩 Project Overview

 AtliQ Hotels has been experiencing a drop in bookings and inconsistent revenue.
-So, this project was undertaken to analyze booking patterns and generate actionable insights that support better strategic decisions.
+With no dedicated analytics team, this project was undertaken to analyze booking patterns and generate actionable insights that support better strategic decisions.

 ---